mestachs/xlsxt/README.md

    - [ ] a more "lenient" mode where the cell is colored red and extras sheets with errors info ?
 - [ ] investigate easier formula authoring for "sum" and current row calculations
    - [ ] something where you really use excel formulas and subtitute/transpose the ranges
+        - [x] for same line
-        - would be great for sub totals
+        - [ ] for a vertical group of items : would be great for sub totals
-        - get autocompletion and validation from the formula editor while authoring, not when previewing
+        - goal : get autocompletion and validation from the formula editor while authoring, not when previewing
 - [ ] document post processing and add some extra post processing
    - [ ] hide a sheet
    - [ ] delete a sheet (ex used for config )
 - [ ] play with wasm and offer a live preview ? or allow the sheet to be in googlesheet ?
 - [ ] have a better code base and setup
   - [ ] currently a huge file without too much thought
-  - [ ] investigate a way to unit/integration test the damn thing
+  - [ ] investigate a way to unit/integration test the damn thing : see comparator
   - [ ] github actions

 ## Inspirations